Adventures of Gilla Na Chreck An Gour: Europe

 Ceudach, Son of the King of the Colla Men"), Ceudach plays with fellow friends White Dew, Son of the King of Gold, and White Hand, son of the King of France.
 One day, kicking the ball they had, they hit the workshop of a female silversmith.
-The woman cures them to "fall back to back in the same battle".
+The woman curses them to "fall back to back in the same battle".
 Some time later, the trio try their chance at the hand of the daughter of the King of the Iron city, but they expect that White Dew.
 Sensins the three friends hold, each one, deep affections for her, she proposes a test: the one she shall marry shall follow her through a door she will enter, out of three.
-Ceadach finds the roght door because he "had a knowledge of the 'black art'".
-The princes and Ceadach marry and he decides to go to Fíonn, wearing a garment made of animal skins (sheep or goat) by his wife, and with a new identity: The One/Lad/Man with the Skin Coverings.
+Ceadach finds the right door because he "had a knowledge of the 'black art'".
+The princess and Ceadach marry and he decides to go to Fíonn, wearing a garment made of animal skins (sheep or goat) by his wife, and with a new identity: The One/Lad/Man with the Skin Coverings.
 It is later revealed, after a series of adventures, that Ceadach is Fíonn's cousin, son of Fíonn's father's brother.
 An identical, albeit shorter, variant was also published, with the name Ceudach Mac Rígh nan Collach ("Ceudach, Son of the King of the Colla Men").

 In another Scottish variant, prince Fionn sends his knights to bring him the mysterious person who was roasting a boar in his lands.
 The youth is brought to the prince's presence, introduces himself as The Lad of the Skin Covering and says he is looking for a master.
 Fionn sends the Lad to "The Master of the Field of Glass" to discover why the "Master" hasn't spoken or laughed in seven years, and later on dangerous errands to get rid of him.